Video editing with Python

 MoviePy (full documentation) is a Python library for video editing: cutting, concatenations, title insertions, video compositing (a.k.a. non-linear editing), video processing, and creation of custom effects.
 See the gallery for some examples of use.

-MoviePy can read and write all the most common audio and video formats, including GIF, and runs on Windows/Mac/Linux, with Python 2.7+ and 3.
+MoviePy can read and write all the most common audio and video formats, including GIF, and runs on Windows/Mac/Linux, with Python 2.7+ and 3 (or only Python 3.4+ from v.1.0).
 Here it is in action in an IPython notebook:

 In this example we open a video file, select the subclip between t=50s and t=60s, add a title at the center of the screen, and write the result to a new file:

 from moviepy.editor import * video = VideoFileClip("myHolidays.mp4").subclip(50,60) # Make the text.
 Many more options are available. txt_clip = ( TextClip("My Holidays 2013",fontsize=70,color='white') .set_position('center') .set_duration(10) ) result = CompositeVideoClip([video, txt_clip]) # Overlay text on video result.write_videofile("myHolidays_edited.webm",fps=25) # Many options...

 MoviePy depends on the Python modules Numpy, imageio, Decorator, and tqdm, which will be automatically installed during MoviePy’s installation.
 The software FFMPEG should be automatically downloaded/installed (by imageio) during your first use of MoviePy (installation will take a few seconds).
 If you want to use a specific version of FFMPEG, follow the instructions in config_defaults.py.
 In case of trouble, provide feedback.

 Installation with pip: if you have pip installed, just type this in a terminal:

 If you have neither setuptools nor ez_setup installed, the command above will fail.
 In this case type this before installing: